Save the Date by Annabeth Albert & Wendy Qualls

 Randall has spent the last few years attending school in a small Michigan town where being gay wasn’t exactly common.
 Now Randall is ready to lose his virginity, but he never thought he’d run into his one night stand at his sister’s wedding.
 Hunter has been in a funk ever since his best friend was injured overseas and he’s not interested in a relationship.

 I liked that even though Randall was a virgin, he still knew what he wanted and wasn’t afraid to go after it.
 He could be a little awkward at times but it was in an endearing way.
-Hunter was your stereotypical “I only do casual sex” but he wasn’t obnoxious with it.
+Hunter was your stereotypical “I only do casual sex” type of guy but he wasn’t obnoxious with it.
 I liked both Hunter and Randall, however, they suffer from a serious case of miscommunication all throughout the book.

 3 out of 5 stars